-You should expect your washing machine to last at least 8 to 12 years provided you maintain it properly.
+You should expect your washing machine to last at least eight to 12 years provided you maintain it properly.

-If your washing machine isn’t performing the way you want it to, if your machine is making your life harder (instead of easier), if it’s leaking, or if it’s using too much energy or water, these are all good reasons to replace your washer.
+If your washing machine isn’t performing the way you want it to, making your life harder (instead of easier), leaking, or using too much energy or water, these are all good reasons to replace your washer.

 If you are like a lot of shoppers, you will probably wait for your old washer to break down before looking into purchasing a new one.
 However, the best time to buy a washer often correlates with some warning signs as well as the well-placed timing of the manufacturer's sales.
 A lot of appliance manufacturers release their new products early in the fall.
 As these new models appear in showrooms, you can expect to find discounts on older washers to make some room.

 You can’t always bank on that being the case, though.
 It’s common for stores to have significant sales around the holidays.
 Black Friday, President’s Day, Memorial Day, and Labor Day aren’t the only times for bargains.